-It is the 30th anniversary of the death of Cardinal Tomás Ó Fiaich, an outspoken human rights supporter, hated by the British and trusted like no other cleric by Irish nationalists.
+Cardinal Tomás Ó Fiaich was an outspoken human rights supporter, hated by the British, and trusted like no other cleric by Irish nationalists.

-This week marks the 30th anniversary of the passing of Cardinal Tomas O Fiaich, or “Father Tom” as supporters called him.
-He was head of the Catholic Church in Ireland as Cardinal Archbishop of Armagh when he died in 1990.
+Cardinal Tomas O Fiaich, or “Father Tom” as supporters called him, was head of the Catholic Church in Ireland as Cardinal Archbishop of Armagh when he died in May 1990.

 Fiercely outspoken on human rights and anti-Catholic discrimination, he was loathed by the British and many leading Protestant clergies but trusted like no other cleric by Irish nationalists on whose behalf he spoke out fearlessly.

 British tabloids hated O Fiaich and he was often referred to as the IRA’s cardinal.
 This article from one of Ireland’s top journalists, John Cooney, covers the massive fallout when O Fiaich made comments favorable on a United Ireland saying it was inevitable during a 1985 visit to America.

 One of the most bizarre press conferences which I attended in the course of my half-century in journalism involved stormy denunciations by Protestant Church leaders of a call during a 1985 visit to America for a British Army withdrawal from Ireland by Cardinal Tomás Ó Fiaich, who died, aged 66, thirty years ago today, (May 8, 1990).

 On March 9, 1985, Brendan Mallon had reported from Boston in a front-page story in the Irish Press that Cardinal Ó Fiaich told a press conference that the reunification of Ireland was “inevitable” and that the only solution to end violence in Northern Ireland was a British withdrawal.
 “As long as partition is there,” he was reported as saying, “you will have an opposing and angry minority.”